 EJBCA solves the second requirement described above using a proprietary protocol named Peers Systems, based on mutually authenticated TLS.
 It builds on the following principles:

 In the following, the terms CA, VA or RA refer to separate EJBCA instances acting in those specific roles.

 - All TLS connections are initiated on the instance acting as CA. While this is a fairly simple concept for CA → VA publishing as it only involves outgoing traffic, it does pose some issues for certificate requests from the RA and signing certificate renewal requests from the VA, as these are initiated on the downstream node.

-- TLS connections are authenticated by a CA known to both nodes, commonly the Management CA. On the upstream node, this connection is represented by an Authentication Key Binding.
+- TLS connections are authenticated by a CA known to both nodes, commonly the Management CA. On the upstream node, this connection is represented by a Remote Authenticator.

 - Instead of creating and dropping connections, the CA establishes connection pools on the VA or RA, which is both used for outgoing traffic and for the downstream node to initiate requests.
 This allows for example an RA, to synchronously pass certificate requests up to the CA, without breaking domain security.